Pranav379/hawkeye-data-scraper/README.md

 ## Acknowledgement 🙌
 Would like to thank [Himanish Ganjoo](https://twitter.com/hganjoo_153) for his support.
 The ball by ball dataset provided by him [here](https://www.dropbox.com/scl/fi/bab0f36l6j7iunjtjpmpk/t20_bbb.csv?rlkey=n5ves62ma5clehpeqcsn0pfnl&e=1&dl=0) was used in enhancing the quality of this dataset by providing information about certain attributes (extras, dismissals) that Hawkeye surprisingly didn't provide.

-## To do 🔨

-1. Fix wrong player names?
-(For example, correct Ganesh to Ruturaj)
-2. Add info about which batter is run out?